quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 Each of the fields on the left gets their SQL definition like VARCHAR(40) and their additional model qualia after the '--'.

-The qualia is explained as follows:
+This qualia is explained as follows:

 1. *as:"Table"* sets that this is a Table Model we are creating.
 2. *as:pk* indicates the primary key, in order for a table to be update-able it must have a unique primary key.